ChahwanSong/dms-frontend/docs/services/task_state.md

 The repository automatically refreshes key TTLs and updates the service/user indexes described in `docs/services/repository.md`.
 Each log entry is prefixed with an ISO 8601 timestamp in the configured timezone in the form `<timestamp>,<message>` (for example, `2025-11-17T10:00:16.515926+09:00,worker started`).
 Use `task_state.repository.format_log_entry` if you need to mirror the log encoding elsewhere.

+### Result payloads

+`TaskRecord.result` holds optional structured outputs from the workload.
+It is intended for Kubernetes pod status snapshots (stored as strings, such as JSON-encoded pod status) and combined launcher output (stdout and stderr coalesced into a single string). `update_result` is additive: only fields passed to the method are overwritten, making it safe for multiple processes to add pod state or output independently.

 ## Testing in downstream projects